m3llington/Clicky-Game/README.md

 Clicky Game!
 ---
-This app was created using React Js.
+This is a fullstack web application/game created using reactjs.

 This is a memory game, try to click on each image only once before the games completion.
 The DOM updates instantly thanks to reactjs!